 - Septic tank treatment - by far the cheapest option is to use a monthly septic tank treatment where you flush a tablet down the toilet every month.
 This natural treatment enhances your septic tank's natural process and is around $9 per month.
 This will reduce the amount of solids so you don't have to have your septic tank pumped as often.

 - Getting the septic tank pumped - most septic tanks need to be pumped every 2-5 years (unless you are using a septic tank treatment) depending on the number of people in home and the size of the septic tank.
 You can find out how often your septic tank needs to be pumped by having a conversation with your septic tank maintenance professional.
+Also see what to do after your septic tank has been pumped here.

 5 septic system problems that can mimic drain clogs